Membership Inference Attack with Partial Features: Introduction

 \section{Introduction}

-Machine learning has been widely applied across various domains, such as medical diagnosis\cite{bilionis2024disparate}, traffic analysis\cite{hui2021trajnet}, and autonomous driving\cite{chen2024end}.
+\IEEEPARstart{M}{achine} learning has been widely applied across various domains, such as medical diagnosis\cite{bilionis2025disparate}, traffic analysis\cite{hui2021trajnet}, and autonomous driving\cite{chen2024end}.
 However, current machine learning models remain vulnerable to privacy inference attacks.
 Adversaries can exploit interactions with the target model to infer privacy information from its training data, posing significant threats to user confidentiality and data privacy.
 A well-known example of such attacks is the Membership Inference Attack (MIA)\cite{shokri2017membership, carlini2022membership}, which can be used to determine whether certain samples were included in the training set of a target model.
-This type of attack highlights the risk of information leakage during inference, where adversaries can extract sensitive training information at a low cost.
+This type of attack highlights the risk of information leakage during inference, making the deployment of machine-learning services more challenging. \IEEEpubidadjcol

-Membership inference attack has been shown to compromise the privacy of various machine learning models\cite{pang2023black ,chen2023slmia,chi2024shadow, wang2023link}.
-In this paper, we focus on this attack against classification models.
-Existing membership inference attack can be roughly categorized into two types based on the attacker’s objective.
-The first type, exact‑match MIA, aims to determine whether a given sample exactly matches one of the samples in the training set of the target model, which is where most existing attacks fall\cite{peng2024oslo,zarifzadeh2024low,sablayrolles2019white}.
-These can be further divided into confidence‑based attacks\cite{song2021systematic,ye2022enhanced}, label-only attacks\cite{peng2024oslo,li2021membership}, and blind attacks\cite{hui2021practical}.
-The second type, range‑match MIA, does not seek an exact sample match.
-Instead, it aims to infer whether the model’s training set contains any sample with features in a specified range.
-In recent work, Tao et al.\cite{tao2025range} were the first to formally define and investigate this setting, highlighting that membership inference can be extended beyond exact‑match assumptions.